avocode/avocode/sketch-extension-beta.md

 # Avocode Sketch Extension 3 Beta

 This is a major new version that allows selective syncing of Sketch artboards.
+It can be installed alongside the old extension version 2.

 ## Installation
 1. Download the latest beta version from [here](https://manager.avocode.com/download/sketch-plugin-beta/mac/)